changks/changks.github.io/_pages/about.md

 1. **Meteorological and environmental monitoring**: design embedded sensor network and robotics to detect plant stress physiology and changing environment.
 1. **Precision Agriculture**: integrate software, hardware and machinary as a user-friendly package to increase profits and crop productivity.

 I publish major scientific findings, secure fundings to engage and grow my researches with others colleagues, communities and industries.
+I also work with university intellectual property centre and industry partners to file patents.

 ------

-Three areas of focus -- engaging my research with industries
+Three areas of focus -- engaging with industries
 ======

 I love my job in academia, innovating creative and advanced research with unlimited freedom.
 As a entrepreneur in the university, I follow my passion and think how to contribute my work to industries.
 From my experiences of collaborating with industry partners, I nail down three areas of focus to examine my industrial engagement.

-1. **Profitability**: The main configuration file for the site is in the base directory in
+1. **Profitability**: I establish a strong communication linkage with the business stakeholders (face-to-face meetings on a regular basis, develop an overall communication routine to supplement the meetings, respond promptly to email/phone requests.
+I have a good understanding of the business and the project’s strategic context.
+I clearly indicate (1) *the pain in the market*, (2) *size of pain*, (3) *proposed solution*, (4) *alternatives and similar products*, and (5) *risk assessment*.
-1. **Efficiency**: The main configuration file for the site is in the base directory in
+1. **Efficiency**: I conduct leading-edge research to discover tomorrow’s agriculture today.
+I have a "big picture" to reach the determined goals - what can the company achieve and how can I help them do this?
+I present well and impute what I want to apply innovations in grower's field.
+I ensure that innovations can (1) *capture farm data without additional workload*, (2) *increase profits with small investments*, and (3) *seamlessly integrate into their facilities*.
-1. **Sustainability**: The main configuration file for the site is in the base directory in
+1. **Sustainability**: I respect the industrial collaboration and prepare to invest in long-term relationships.
+The innovations and services can provide industrial partners to manage social, environmental, and economic aspects of grower's farm.
+I ensure that innovations features (1) *both immediate/future decisions on best menagement practices*, (2) *the easiest/work-well/reliable solution*, and (3) *IP-protected/recurring profits*.

 ------